Listen to this article :

 An in-house counsel, also known as a legal counsel or in-house lawyer, advises their employer on a range of legal matters that apply to the business, products, or services of the company.
-It usually comprises a legal team which reports to the general counsel or legal head.
+It usually comprises of a legal team which reports to the general counsel or legal head.

 Hiring the right in-house counsel team is crucial to your business.
 With the constant review of documentation, streamlining processes, signing of multiple contracts and vendors, and more, it is important to have a solid team that can provide quality, accurate, and relevant advice to the business.
 Therefore, when finding and recruiting an in-house counsellor, here are some crucial things you need to keep in mind.